 How will this work?

 Each high school in the state of Ohio will choose between administering the ACT or the SAT; the state of Ohio is paying for this test administration.
-Check with your school on which test they chose; approximately 95% chose the ACT.
+Check LEAP’s post with most local state test dates; approximately 95% chose the ACT.
 Not only does the local school decide ACT or SAT, but they can also choose between online testing and paper testing.

 LEAP has done a fair amount of research as well as talked with both students and test proctors from early pilots of online testing; we firmly fall on the side of pencil-to-paper being the preferred method which, for most students, results in higher scores.

 The test a school chooses and which method will dictate the timing of the ACT or SAT testing.
-For 2019, the state ACT test dates are either February 20 or March 12 – check with your school on their choice.
+For 2019, the state ACT paper to pencil test dates are either February 20 or March 12 – check the local list here.

 What are “Remediation-Free” Scores?